PaoloEstorm/KP3toKP3Plus/README.md

 This guide is the result of extensive hardware and software reverse engineering of both devices.
 The analysis showed that the substantial hardware differences between the KP3 and the KP3+ are:

 1. A redesigned power system that runs at 9 V instead of 12 V, with digital power on/off.
-2. Some minor changes to the LED management system.
+2. Some LEDs changed place.
+3. Implemented a jumper to differentiate the boards used for the KAOSSILATOR PRO+.

 So, I made a tool [KP3toKP3+](https://claude.ai/public/artifacts/252b6445-3526-4f42-8b56-d16654cf0c4b) that targets the parts of the KP3+ firmware that depend on the KP3+ specific hardware and adapts them via software to the KP3 hardware, making the two devices compatible at the firmware level.